JulianAburrow/ManufacturerManager/README.md

 # Notes

-- Occasionally tests will fail.
-This is exclusively with the Playwright tests and I belive that this is due to latency as the tests ALL pass locally
+- Very occasionally tests will fail.
+This is exclusively with the Playwright tests and I believe that this is due to latency as the tests ALL pass locally

 - ---